UweKeim/SimpleBackup/README.md

 For testing purposes of our [CMS](http://www.zeta-producer.com) I often do the following steps:

 1. Copy a whole folder from somewhere onto my local PC.
-1. Do some (modifying) operations on this folder.
+1. Do some (modifying) operations on this folder (during my tests).
-1. Delete the folder.
+1. Delete the folder (after the tests).
 1. Start from item 1.

 To simplify steps 3. and 4., I developed this Simple Backup extensions.